Managing your health: a guide for people living with HIV

 Using crack, crystal meth or cocaine can put you at risk for a number of health-related problems.
 If you are living with HIV and using these drugs, there are things you can do to maintain your health and to protect the health of those around you.
 These include:

 - not sharing your filters, straws, pipes and other drug-using equipment.
 Talk to workers at your local needle exchange program about safer drug-use equipment;

-- planning ahead so that you have a safe place to use, new equipment, condoms and lube for sex, food and a place to crash;
+- planning ahead so that you have a safe place to use, new equipment, condoms and lube for sex, your anti-HIV drugs (so you don’t miss a dose), food and a place to crash;

 - learning how to avoid overdosing and how to detect overdose symptoms in others;